-You can then open RealBand directly from your desktop by double-clicking on the icon, like any other Windows program.

-Note: If RealBand is already installed and set up on your computer you can now jump ahead to the next topic and get ready to make real music.
+Send To 🔶 Compressed (zipped) Folder Cut Desktop (create shortcut) RealBand You can then open windows program. · · · esktop by double-clicking on the icon, like any other Note: If RealBand is already ins make real music. stalled and set up on your compute er you can now jump ahead to the next topic and get ready to